Connect with others who understand.

 Talk With Others Who Understand

 Are you or a family member living with AMD?
 Do you also have other health conditions related to AMD?
 What steps do you take to manage them?
-Share your experiences in a comment below, or post a comment on your Activities page.
+Let others know in the comments below.

 References